 • The Confessional by Sacha Puttnam for Le Confessional (1995): Sacha’s original score

 • Going Home by Mark Knopfler for Local Hero (1983)

 • Boy’s Burial by Mike Oldfield for The Killing Fields (1984)

 Sacha currently is working on a documentary film on the life of Bauhaus trained designer and architect Marcel Breuer, a BBC Radio 4 drama, a podcast for Audible, and an Irish period drama.
-His next release with The Classic Film Orchestra will be Abraham's Theme by Vangelis, from Chariots of Fire, on 26 February 2021.
+His next release with The Classic Film Orchestra and Ulysses Arts is Abraham's Theme by Vangelis, from Chariots of Fire, on 26 February 2021.